keaSystemIntegration/gift-wishing/docs/choices.md

 gets the message (for example in round-robin), will know that there is a new database.
 In addition, download new database, will be an intensive process.

-To answer thies issues, we implemented a Pub/Sub with RabbitMQ, that the SFTP publish a message to the exchange point about a new database to download, and all the products services are subscribers to that exchange, and they will download the new database when the message arrives.
+To answer these issues, we implemented a Pub/Sub with RabbitMQ, that the SFTP publish a message to the exchange point about a new database to download, and all the products services are subscribers to that exchange, and they will download the new database when the message arrives.
 ![products vs sftp](./overview_of_the_system/products-sftp-diagram.png)